katherinepereiragamez-source/ai110-module3tinker-themoodmachine-starter/README.md

+#TFM Notes

+Some concepts that the students might struggle with is facing more stress points in their data sets when introducing new language.
+When diving into phase 3 stress test and breaking the model, I chose to improve how my machine interpreted sarcasm.
+This led to many more errors than I initially pinpointed, but it was a clear indicator that my data set needed improvements.
+Working on the ML version of the tinker was super beneficial and students can ask clarifying questions to their respective AI agents.
+I had many questions and found that this phase had the best responses given by the AI.
 # The Mood Machine

 The Mood Machine is a simple text classifier that begins with a rule based approach and can optionally be extended with a small machine learning model.
 It tries to guess whether a short piece of text sounds **positive**, **negative**, **neutral**, or even **mixed** based on patterns in your data.